lukesky19/SkyShop/README.md

 ## Features
 * Supports nested categories.
 * Supports multiple pages.
-* Supports buying and selling for items and commands.
+* Supports buying and selling for items, commands, and island size.
 * Supports multiple currencies.
   * Currently, only the economy from Vault and PlayerPoints are supported.
 * Features a sellall GUI for quick selling of items.